 Pound for pound, whenever you buy anything that has been peeled, cut up, or prepped in any way you are paying a premium.
 And not only are you paying more for the work that went into the ingredients, you may lose additional money on the back end, since these items are definitely more perishable than their whole counterparts.
 Pre-diced onion might only last for a handful of days in the fridge, for example, while whole onions will last for weeks.

 House brand foods used to feel like an inferior version of name brand items, but these days stores have more formidable relationships with manufacturers, and often the house brand of something might be made by the same company as a reputable brand name product.

 You will have to taste some to figure out what you like.
 And stores like Costco with their Kirkland brand items, or Trader Joe’s with their own eponymous line of groceries are powerful examples of how good store brand products can be.

 3. Put the freezer to work.

 If pork chops are on sale, but you don’t plan to make them this week, consider buying them and freezing them for later.
 Or if your market or price club has a great deal on bulk chicken or ground beef, take advantage of this, and just divide up the package into smaller freezer proof containers or bags.
 Make sure to label everything and wrap it very well.

 Frozen shrimp also deserve a special shout out – most shrimp that you buy “fresh” was actually frozen and defrosted anyway, so stash a bag in the freezer for quick weeknight dinners.

-Frozen vegetables and fruit are also great to have on hand.
+Frozen vegetables (think corn, peas, hash browns, brussels sprouts) and fruit (strawberries, raspberries, mano, blueberries, pineapple) are also great to have on hand.